 However, dealing with marketing analytics remains one of the biggest challenges for marketers out there.

 According to a CMO survey, only 30% of B2B marketers rely on analytics to make data-driven marketing decisions.
 The reason is that marketing analytics management is quite difficult for most marketers.
 It should come as no surprise that 50% of marketers admit they lack the resources to use marketing analytics to its full potential.

 In other words, many marketers still don’t have the right people, processes, and technologies in place to make use of all of that marketing data to make an impact.

 In this post, we’ve listed some of the top marketing analytics challenges you need to know, so you have a solid understanding of the roadblocks.
 This way, you can access and integrate the data you need to improve sales, retain customers, and increase profitability.

-Challenge #1 – Lack of Understanding How to Use Data
+Challenge #1 – Lack of Understanding of How to Use Data

-In this case, they don’t really know what to expect from the volume of data at hand and are clueless on how to use it coherently.
+In this case, they don’t really know what to expect from the volume of data at hand and are clueless about how to use it coherently.

 And if people don’t really have enough context to understand the implications, you can expect that there’s little to no change or adjustment in a marketing strategy.

 The coordination effort is a solution to this challenge.
 You need to team up your marketing team with their digital savvy colleagues, that is, the IT team.
 Once they can work in harmony, they’ll truly succeed in a mission to grab an ever-growing fickle customer’s attention and engage them in no time.